Undocumented and Experiencing Abuse: What Are My Rights?

 I need medical assistance, but don’t have health insurance.

 Federal law mandates that any hospital receiving government funding must provide care for all patients needing emergency medical care until a patient is stabilized.
 This law covers all individuals regardless of immigration status and does not require proof of citizenship or insurance.
-If you are asked about proof of insurance or citizenship, you have the right not to answer.
+So, if you are undocumented and experiencing abuse and go to the hospital, you have the right to not answer questions about proof of insurance or citizenship.

 However, emergency medical care can be expensive.
 If you need more affordable options, it may be helpful to reach out to National Association of Free & Affordable Clinics, which offers free services to all individuals at any of their 1,200 clinics nationwide.
 There are also community health centers, CVS Minute Clinics, Planned Parenthood, Gay Men’s Health Crisis, LGBTQ-centered health clinics and Trans-centered health clinics that offer inclusive, free, and/or low-cost healthcare options.